Versona contract

 • Bridge document (phase alignment, anti-patterns, role mapping).

-• Specific sub-documents (approaches, patterns, techniques) relevant to challenges.
+• Specific sub-documents (approaches, patterns, techniques) relevant to discipline work.

-• When to challenge: Which Forge ceremonies and decision points activate this Versona.
+• When to use §5: Which Forge ceremonies and decision points call for a structured discipline review for this Versona.

-• Phase awareness: How challenge intensity maps to SDLC phases A–F (from the bridge document's phase alignment table).
+• Phase awareness: How review depth maps to SDLC phases A–F (from the bridge document's phase alignment table).

 • What to inspect: Specific aspects of work items (Ore, Ingots, Sparks, evidence) to examine.

-• Scope boundaries: What this Versona does NOT challenge (to avoid overlap with other disciplines).
+• Scope boundaries: What this Versona does NOT assert outside its bridge (to avoid overlap with other disciplines); recommend handoff or routing when out of scope.

 **Work item:** {Ore/Ingot/Spark ID and title}